JedWatson/classnames/CONTRIBUTING.md

 A benchmark utility is included so that changes may be tested against the current published version.
-To run the benchmarks, run `npm install` in the root directory then run `npm run benchmarks` in the `./benchmarks` directory.
+To run the benchmarks, run `npm install` in the root directory then run `npm run bench`.

 Please be aware though that local benchmarks are just a smoke-signal; they will run in the v8 version that your local Node.js uses, while classNames is _most_ often run across a wide variety of browsers and browser versions.

 It is recommended to test possible regressions in performance in all major browsers.
-This can be done by running `npm run benchmarks-browser` in the `./benchmarks` directory, the benchmark will then be served from http://localhost:8080.
+This can be done by running `npm run bench-browser`, the benchmark will then be served from http://localhost:8080.